University of Eastern Philippines: History

 When President Celestino was gunned down in office on April 5, 1990, Dr. Leonor A. Ong Sotto, then Vice President for Academic Affairs, took over UEP's helm.

 On November 15, 1990, Dr.Pedro D. Destura a UEP and UPLB alumnus from Urdaneta, Lavezares, Northern Samar became its 4th President.
 He enhanced UEP's educational opportunities and reinvigorated the university's Faculty Development Program, which gave rise to a number of PhDs and MAs.

 UEP became a Learning Center for the UP Open University, the Regional Science Teaching Center (RSTC) for the non-science and non-mathematics teachers in the elementary and high schools in Region VIII for the Department of Science and Technology (DOST), and the DOE's extension arm in the promotion, development and utilization of new and renewable energy technologies and systems in Eastern Visayas via the UEP Affiliated Renewable Energy Center (AREC).

 In 1999 the Pedro Rebadulla Memorial Agricultural College (PRMAC) and the Laoang National Trade School (LNTS), formerly CHED-supervised institutions, were integrated into the university.
 Since then, they have been operating as UEP PRMC Catubig Campus and UEP-Laoang Campus under the UEP System.
 After 17 years of service, Dr. Destura left UEP On February 11, 2007.

 Prior to the selection of a regular successor, the Board of Regents appointed Dr. Milagros Esparrago, Chief Education Program Specialist of CHED Regional Office V, as UEP's Officer-in-Charge.

 On June 15, 2007, in Tacloban City, Atty Mar P. De Asis of Catubig, Northern Samar took his oath of office as the 5th president of the university.
 A Doctor of Philosophy in Educational Management, he is the second UEP alumnus to occupy the university's highest position.
 Under his stewardship, UEP's College of Law consistently placed among the top law schools all over the country.
 He is presently serving his second term as UEP President.

 On December 10, 2019, the Board of Regents (BOR) of the University of Eastern Philippines chose Dr. Cherry Ibañez Ultra as the next University President.
 She is professor at the College of Agriculture, Fisheries, and Natural Resources (CAFNR).
 Dr. Ultra holds a PhD in Agricultural Economics degree from the University of the Philippines in Los Baños.
 Dr. Ultra succeeds Dr. Rolando A. Delorino in the key university post.
 She is the university's seventh president (and second lady president).

-President Ferdinand Marcos Jr. signed Republic Act No. 11972 into law on December 20, 2023, officially establishing the College of Medicine at the University of Eastern Philippines (UEP) in Catarman, Northern Samar.
+President Bongbong Marcos signed Republic Act No. 11972 into law on December 20, 2023, officially establishing the College of Medicine at the University of Eastern Philippines (UEP) in Catarman, Northern Samar.
 The UEP’s soon-to-launch Doctor of Medicine Program will feature an Integrated Liberal Arts and Medicine curriculum.
 The program aims to cultivate a new generation of physicians through a learner-centered, competency-based, and community-oriented approach.